ibm-messaging/mq-gitops-samples/queue-manager-custom-metrics/README.md

 Estimated reading time 5 minutes, typical execution time 15-20 minutes.

 :warning: **Warning:**
-This sample uses the developer edition - for production use an appropriate image.
+This sample uses the developer edition of IBM MQ - for production use an appropriate image.

 ## Important considerations and good practice for using a custom image